pyhoon/b4x-wine-installer/README.md

 - **Additional Libraries:** `C:\Additional Libraries\{B4A,B4J,B4X}`

 ## ⚙️ Post-Installation Configuration
 The `b4xV5.ini` configuration file is created by B4A/B4J on their first run.
-Use the following scrips to apply recommended settings.
+Use the following script to apply recommended settings.

 1. **Launch B4A once** (from menu or desktop), then close it.
 2. **Launch B4J once**, then close it.